 How do we decide who to tell and when to remain silent about a calamity that has befallen us?
 I’m not sure there are any rules for this.
 Will people know what to say?
 Will they become uncomfortable?

-Will they say something irritating like, “You’ve to be strong for the kids.”
-As if I don’t know that!
-Or will they say another common line, “At least she is not in pain any longer.”
-Yeah, that’s because she is dead!
-“Is that better?”
-I feel like asking.
 But I don’t.
 I don’t want to make them uncomfortable.
 Some people will say, “I am sorry for your loss.
 I wish I could do something that would ease your pain.
 I am here for you.”
-When said sincerely especially by someone who you know will check in on you soon, those sentences have an intriguing soothing power.
+When said sincerely, especially by someone who you know will check in on you soon, those sentences have an intriguing soothing power.

 In the South Asian community, Uzma and I often heard of and from people who didn’t share their cancer diagnosis even with close friends.
 Sometimes, not even with close family members.
 We would often wonder what that was about.
 Why the stigma about something no one could accuse you of bringing upon yourself?
 After all, cancer is not like a mental illness whose victim can be casually and cruelly blamed for bringing suffering upon herself.
 It couldn’t be blamed on a lack of willpower.
 Uzma believed it had to do with the practice of arranged marriage in our community.
 If it became widely known that a parent had cancer, her son or daughter might be shunned when it’s time to search for a bride or groom.
 I don’t know if that is the reason, but it seems as good as any.

 Uzma did not hide her suffering.
 She shared it.
 She hoped to inspire more people to share and be open about their cancer so that all could learn from each other.
 Sharing brought incredible emotional support from both friends, old and new.
 Not just to her, but also to her family.
 Whatever she gave of herself, she got in return many times over.
-I am not sure about the term “Facebook friends.”
-It is often used with some disdain.
-But I’ve seen Uzma form meaningful emotional connections with people she has never met in person.
-When you do that, isn’t a Facebook friend just a real friend we haven’t yet met?

-Hospice staff encouraged us to tell the kids’ schools about mom being in hospice.
-We did.
-I also told the schools when Uzma passed away.
-I let the parents of the kids’ closest friends know.
-“Who else can we tell?” some asked.
-“Tell whoever you think would want to know,” I said.
 I am glad I did.
 Many of our children’s friends came to the funeral with their families.
 Some of their teachers came too.
 Our kids felt incredibly supported.
 Many friends offered condolences in their own way when they went back to school.
 But one boy kept telling our daughter that he didn’t believe that her mother had died.
 That it was a lie.
 That little twerp, I thought.
 But he was the exception.

 “How do you like it?” asked the barber as he handed me a mirror so I could see how he had cut my hair on the back of my head.
 It was fine.
-I paid him, tipped him, made some small talk and left.
+I paid him, tipped him, made some small talk, and left.

 I am glad I didn’t unload all this on the barber.
 If only he knew the bullet he dodged!
-So who should we tell, and who should we leave alone.
+So who should we tell, and who should we leave alone?
 I am sure there’s no one single approach.
-I could take the path of looking back at my last meeting with a person and recalling wither she asked about Uzma then.
+I could take the path of looking back at my last meeting with a person and recalling whether she asked about Uzma then.
 Uzma’s existence had to have mattered to them for her non-existence to matter.